‘General Hospital’ Spoilers: Is Anna Devane Leaving GH?

 Her contract is in good standing according to Michael Fairman who quoted General Hospital boss Frank Valentini saying, “We are thrilled that Genie and Finola will continue to make General Hospital their home for years to come.”

-That was from October 2015, when General Hospital confirmed that Finola and Genie Francis (Laura Spencer) had inked long term deals with ABC.
-General Hospital contracts are usually one year minimum, but Valentini’s statement made it sound like a longer deal – years, in fact.
+That was from October 2015, when General Hospital confirmed that Finola and Genie Francis (Laura Spencer) had inked long-term deals with ABC.
+General Hospital contracts are usually one-year minimum, but Valentini’s statement made it sound like a longer deal – years, in fact.

 Valentin’s Big Reveal